-As part of the ABCP transactions, the Company provides cash collateral for credit enhancement purposes as required by the rating agencies.
-Credit exposure to securitized mortgages is generally limited to this cash collateral.
+For ABCP securitizations, the Company provides cash collateral and invests in B notes for credit enhancement purposes as required by the rating agencies.
+Credit exposure to securitized mortgages is generally limited to the cash collateral and B notes.
 The principal and interest payments on the securitized mortgages are paid to the Company by the structured entities monthly over the term of the mortgages.
 The full amount of the cash collateral is recorded as an asset and the Company anticipates full recovery of these amounts.
 NHA-MBS securitizations may also require cash collateral in some circumstances.
-As at March 31, 2025, the cash held as collateral for securitization was \$193,880 [December 31, 2024 - \$172,795].
+As at June 30, 2025, the cash held as collateral for securitization was \$178,816 [December 31, 2024 - \$172,795].